Tilted-Gryphons/tilted-gryphons.github.io/pages/semicore.md

 classes: wide
 ---

-TLDR; Hardcore guilds require a large time investment outside of raid, Casual guilds require a large timesink in raid.
-We require very minimal time commitment in both areas achieved by a small amount of preparation.
-Some of that preparation is on a pserver.
-If you don’t have time for pserver, you for sure do not have time for actual AQ progression.
+TLDR; Hardcore guilds will do anything and everything to squeeze performance and perfection.
+Casual guilds will make heavy schedule and performance sacrifices to keep everyone happy.
+We try to play with people we like and objectively look at metrics best we can to be better the next lockout.

 ### Semi-Hardcore and AQ preparation

-Everyone who was recruited into this guild was given the same one-liner (or some slight variation of it): We are a semi-hardcore guild that raids Tues/Weds/Sat at 9 P.M. server.
-I am going to define what semi-hardcore means to this guild in loose terms, along with our raider demographic from what I have seen.
-This is overdue but I think the timing will work.
+Everyone who was recruited into this guild was given the same one-liner (or some slight variation of it): We are a semi-hardcore guild that raids Tues/Weds/Thur at 9 P.M. server.
+Everyone seems to have a different defitnition of semi-core, so here's ours.

 When someone says “semi-hardcore” I instantly associate that with being between casual and hardcore.
 Unfortunately, a word that is in between two undefined terms does not mean much.
 Let’s define these terms before moving on (obviously extreme examples):

 **Casual:**
 No real raid strategy prep.
-The raid leader will outline fights as they are done.
+The raid leader will outline fights as they are done, mid-raid.
 World Buffs not required.
 Cheap consumables and enchants are the norm.
 No PTR or pserver practice.